mattywausb/ElBanquos_ChristmasLight/Documentation/manual_en.md

 # ElBanquos Christmas Lights - Manual

-## Installation

 ## Functions
 The system contains multiple programs, that can be accessed by using the two buttons:
 * Select Mode
 * Step

-Especially for assembly and installation there are multiple test programs to verify the electrical function and the corect arrangement of the lamps.
+Especially for assembly and installation there are multiple test programs to verify the electrical function and the correct arrangement of the lamps.

-### Show Mode
+### Show Mode (Default Mode when switched on)
-The show mode show the static picture for a random number of seconds.
-After the wait time is over, a random new picture is determined and the programm switches to transition mode.
+The show mode shows the static picture for a random number of seconds.
+After the wait time is over, a random new picture is determined and the program switches to transition mode.

+SELECT: Countdown Mode

-SELECT: Start transition to next picture in list
+STEP: Start transition to next picture in list

-STEP: Switch immediately to next picture in the list

 ### Transition Mode
 The Transition Mode modifies the lamps slowly in random order to transition to the next picture.
 After it is done, the mode switches to Show Mode.

-SELECT:  Switch to Placement Test
+SELECT:  Countdown Mode

 STEP: Foreward transition to target picture an switch to show mode.

+### Countdown Mode
+The Countdown Mode can be set to coutndown to Midnight

+SELECT: Switch to Fireworks (Will be done automatically when reaching 00:00:00)

+STEP: Switch to Set Hour

+### Set Hour Mode
+The Set Hour Mode is used to set the Hour of the countdown.
+(Indicated by blue blinking Middle light)

+SELECT: Switch to Set Minute

+STEP: 1 Hour Forward

+STEP+SELECT: 1 Hour Backwards

+### Set Minute Mode
+The Set Hour Mode is used to set the Hour of the countdown.
+(Indicated by blue blinking Middle light)

+SELECT: Start Clock (with 0 Seconds) and switch to Countdown Mode

+STEP: 1 Minute Forward

+STEP+SELECT: 1 Minute Backwards

+### Fireworks Mode
+The Fireworks Mode plays randomly chosen Firework Animations

+SELECT: Switch to placement Test

+STEP: Switch to countdown Mode

 ### Placement Test
 The placement test shows a rainbow color pattern on the different circles, starting with red on the upper lamp and forwarding clockwise.